xzhuo/TargetBulkUpload/README.md

 The script can be used to upload metadata to TARGET dcc metadata databse from a specific excel template.
 You can use it to:
 1. Upload new metedata to the database;
-2. Update existing record in the database;
+2. Update existing records in the database;
 3. Establish relationships between metadata records.

 ## How to use it